-The Microsoft operating systems Windows Vista and Windows 7 provide User Account Control (UAC) to manage security for applications.
+The Microsoft operating system Windows 7 provides User Account Control (UAC) to manage security for applications.

 The Enterprise Architect Visual Execution Analyzer is UAC-compliant, and users of UAC-enabled systems can perform operations with the Visual Execution Analyzer and related facilities under accounts that are members of only the Users group.